MicrosoftDocs/microsoft-salescopilot-docs/articles/functional-overview.md

 Sales solution in Microsoft 365 Copilot is an AI assistant designed for sales teams to maximize productivity and close more deals, bringing sales insights and next-generation AI into the tools you use daily like Microsoft Outlook, Microsoft Teams, and other Microsoft 365 apps.

-Copilot for Sales connects to Salesforce Sales Cloud and Microsoft Dynamics 365 Sales and can be configured to connect to other sales solutions.
-Microsoft 365 Copilot is included in Copilot for Sales, helping organizations benefit more broadly from productivity enhancements across their workflows.
-For information on Copilot for Sales pricing and licensing guidance, see the [licensing and pricing page](https://www.microsoft.com/en-us/microsoft-365/copilot/copilot-for-sales#Pricing).
+Sales app connects to Salesforce Sales Cloud and Microsoft Dynamics 365 Sales and can be configured to connect to other sales solutions.
+Microsoft 365 Copilot is included in Sales app, helping organizations benefit more broadly from productivity enhancements across their workflows.
+For information on pricing and licensing guidance, see the [licensing and pricing page](https://www.microsoft.com/en-us/microsoft-365/copilot/copilot-for-sales#Pricing).

 > [!NOTE]
 > - Eligible Dynamics 365 Sales customers can access limited functionalities included within their existing license to get started.
 Limited functionalities do not provide access to the Microsoft 365 Copilot functionality.
-For more information, go to [Copilot for Sales features for Dynamics 365 Sales users](features-d365-users.md).
+For more information, go to [Sales app features for Dynamics 365 Sales users](features-d365-users.md).
-> - Dynamics 365 Sales Premium users just have to buy Microsoft 365 Copilot to activate Copilot for Sales.
+> - Dynamics 365 Sales Premium users just have to buy Microsoft 365 Copilot to activate Sales app.
 More information, go to [Sales solution in Microsoft 365 Copilot license overview](license-info.md).

-The following sections provide an overview of the value that Copilot for Sales provides to sales teams.
+The following sections provide an overview of the value that Sales app provides to sales teams.

 ## Maximize seller productivity